 If a beach is allowed to fly an official Blue Flag flag, it means it has passed a list of criteria that assesses four key ecological standards imposed by the eco-label, including water quality, environmental education, environmental management, and safety.
 Each sandy sanctuary is only allowed to fly the flag when its full facilities – for example, washrooms and lifeguards – are available.

-Not only does the symbol suggest that the beach is scenic, but it also ensures that it is clean, safe and sustainably managed, too – which feels more important than ever in 2019!
-England’s Blue Flags are on the rise, due to what’s now coined the ‘David Attenborough effect’, but we’ve rounded up some further afield that’ll have you wave-ing goodbye to the UK before you know it!
+Not only does the symbol suggest that the beach is scenic, but it also ensures that it is clean, safe and sustainably managed, too – which feels more important than ever as we head towards 2020!
+England’s Blue Flags are on the rise, due to what’s now coined the ‘David Attenborough effect’, but we’ve rounded up some of our favourite Classic Blue Flag beaches further field that might inspire your new year travels…

 West Jutland, Denmark